Battle of Stalingrad: Tactics and battle conditions

 The Germans used aircraft, tanks and heavy artillery to clear the city with varying success.
 Towards the end of August, the gigantic railroad gun nicknamed Dora was brought in, being withdrawn soon after due to Soviet threats to the gun.
 Germans would shell Soviet reinforcements coming across the Volga without pause, with the Soviets firing back.
 Despite the notion of the vulnerability of tanks in urban settings, tank warfare was important, and the basis of every Soviet position was anti-tank warfare, with significant efforts made to resist German tank assaults.
 The Luftwaffe conducted 100,000 sorties and dropped 100,000 tons of bombs on the city and river crossings.

 The battle epitomized the use of snipers in urban warfare.
 Snipers on both sides used the ruins to inflict casualties, with Soviet command heavily emphasizing sniper tactics to wear down the Germans.
 The most famous Soviet sniper was Vasily Zaytsev, who became a propaganda hero, credited with 225 kills.
 Targets were often soldiers bringing up food or water to forward positions.
 Artillery spotters were an especially prized target for snipers.

 The ferocious and intense fighting was not only within the city itself.
-Most brutal fighting that consumed both forces occurred outside and west of the city, in the snow-covered steppes.
+The most brutal fighting that consumed both forces occurred outside and west of the city, in the snow-covered steppes.

 The battle turned from the mobile warfare during the German push towards the city into positional warfare, with trench warfare becoming common inside and outside the city, as both sides entrenched themselves and built up positions, with trenches being turned into strongpoints and brutally fought for.